Diagnosis · Read burnout signals

 • A receptionist arriving seven minutes late twice a week for three weeks — regularity has become the signal.

-• Housekeeping has stopped suggesting anything — no spontaneous initiative on tidying, mini-bar restock, flagging small repairs.
+• Housekeeping has stopped suggesting anything — no spontaneous initiative on tidying, mini-bar restock, flagging small repairs — details that erode online review scores week after week.

 • A team member who used to take a step toward the guest (local restaurant recommendation, story about the region) hasn't for three weeks.